pfefferniels/as-played-by/README.md

 # As Played By
-*As played by* is an MEI customization aimed at providing a standardized way to align a score with a performance.
+*As played by* is an MEI customization aimed at providing a standardized way to align a score with a performance purely within MEI.
 It also includes a tool to generate these MEI files.

 ## How to run?
 First, start the Parangonar server: